 - Increased competitive advantage

-Get culturally savvy from the get-go
+Before you start: Get culturally savvy from the get-go

-Before diving in and starting all the content work, it might be a good idea to go back a step… Reflecting on how different cultures like to learn and receive information is just one consideration.
-Throw in local sensitivities, be it customs, holidays and celebrations, religious views, and you know that there is some homework to do.
-Cultural competence is going to be the key to unlocking great engagement for all learners, regardless of their location, ultimately leading to much better learning outcomes.
+Reflecting on how different cultures like to learn and receive information is just one consideration.
+Throw in local sensitivities, be it customs, holidays and celebrations, or religious views, and you know that there’s some homework to do.

-Proving that you made the right decision
+The importance of measurement: Proving that you made the right decision